ikrasovytskyi/owox-data-marts-v1/docs/google-sheets-connectors/facebook-ads.md

+# Facebook Ads

-# How to Import Data from the Facebook Ads to Google Sheets
+This guide is all about how to import data from Facebook & Instagram Ads to Google Sheets

 To begin importing data from Facebook Ads into Google Sheets, start by making a copy of the **[following template](https://docs.google.com/spreadsheets/d/1OgpGMnQqUpS23rmOyA2gTVO2FK48oPS7tJGBp9NYJy4/copy)**